emijerochim/emijerochim/README.md

         Welcome!
       </h1>
       <p>Hi! my name is Emi Jerochim 👋</p>
-      <p>I build web apps, commercial landing pages and more with a stack of modern technologies and clean code.</p>
+      <p>I build web apps, discord bots, commercial landing pages and more with a stack of modern technologies and clean code.</p>
       <br>
       <p align="center">💼  You can see my portfolio at <a href="https://emijerochim.com/">emijerochim.com</a>
       <p align="center">✉️  Mail me at <a href="mailto:dev@emijerochim.com/">dev@emijerochim.com</a></p>